AzeBilir/AzeBilir/README.md

 ### Hi there 👋

 I'm Aze from Turkey and I'm front-end developer.
 I am a firm believer in a passion for responsive website design and mobile priority.
-I really enjoy learning languages and frameworks like React and Bootstrap.I also enjoy ui, ux design in general.
+I really enjoy learning languages and frameworks like React and Bootstrap.
+I also enjoy ui, ux design in general.

 [![AzeBilir's GitHub stats](https://github-readme-stats.vercel.app/api?username=AzeBilir)](https://github.com/AzeBilir/github-readme-stats)